-- Health care premiums go up or down significantly - 2.
+- 1. Significant change in health care premiums - 2.
 Your health care coverage is significantly lessened or ended altogether - 3.
 The plan adds a new benefit option or significantly improves an existing one - 4.
 Your spouse or child changes their benefit election under their employer's cafeteria plan - 5.
-Your status or your spouse or child's status changes
+Your status or your spouse's or child's status changes